 India strikes nine sites in Pakistan, PoK in response to Pahalgam attack

-The ‘terror camps’ were targeted by the Indian Air Force as part of ‘Operation Sindoor’, said the defence ministry.

-The Indian military on Wednesday carried out airstrikes against terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack, the defence ministry said.
+The Indian military on Wednesday carried out strikes against terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack, the defence ministry said.

-Nine sites were targeted by the Indian Air Force as part of Operation Sindoor, the ministry said.
+Nine sites were targeted by the Indian armed forces as part of Operation Sindoor, the ministry said.

+Twenty-six 26 Pakistanis were killed in India’s strike, reported AFP.
+During a press conference earlier in the day, Pakistan’s Inter-Services Public Relations Director General Lieutenant General Ahmed Sharif Chaudhry stated that at least 35 persons were injured, reported The Print.

+According to Chaudhry, the strikes primarily hit civilian infrastructure, including mosques and residential quarters.

 “We are living up to the commitment that those responsible for the attack will be held accountable,” it added.